2025-26 Edition

 Statistical methods for analyzing data from multi-variable observational studies and experiments.
 Topics include model selection and model diagnostics for simple and multiple linear regression and generalized linear models.

-Prerequisite: DATA 200AP.
-DATA 200AP with a grade of B- or better.
+Prerequisite: DATA 200AP with a minimum grade of B-.
 Required: Knowledge of basic statistics and linear algebra.

 DATA 211P.
 Statistical Methods II.
 4 Units.